Hypercubers/hypercubing.xyz/docs/methods/2x2x2x2/4tega.md

 Use RKT to orient both layers of both cells, just like OBL in 3D Ortega.
 This can be done using the OCLL algorithms.

 ### P4L/PBLBC
-Permtue all 4 layers of both cells at once using algorithms.
-Some algorithms can be found [here](https://docs.google.com/document/d/12CriaqJ1dYtAMpeY3c0dyLSCG9j37DEPKRWr4cl5i9U/edit?usp=sharing).
+Permute all 4 layers of both cells at once using algorithms.
+Some algorithms can be found on Rowan's [PBLBC algorithms sheet](https://docs.google.com/document/d/12CriaqJ1dYtAMpeY3c0dyLSCG9j37DEPKRWr4cl5i9U/edit?usp=sharing).